-Opt to receive your bills online and not by post and we’ll give you a discount, bringing the cost of your future bills down.
+- Sign up for eBilling: If you choose to receive your bills online and not by post we’ll give you a discount, bringing the cost of your future bills down.

 You can spread the cost of your bill by making regular top-up payments during your billing period.
 These payments can be made at any time using any of our payment options (even if you’re on direct debit).

 When we issue your bill, any payments you’ve made up to 5 days before the end of your billing period will be deducted from your bill amount – so you’ll only have to pay what’s left.